got2go-Inc/vue-hotel-datepicker/README.md

 * Add a `countOfTotalMonthByDefault`props for generate x month on a created
 * Remove duplicate useless `<baseInput />`
 * Refacto the style of `<baseInput />`
+* Create / refacto the function for create month and put on a mounted part not created for get the correct device
+* Add a v-if="months.length" around the v-for
 ------------

 ## What I will improve